Lee Bright: 2018 U.S. House campaign

 Bright ran in the 2018 Republican primary to replace retiring Republican incumbent Trey Gowdy in South Carolina's 4th congressional district.
 He finished first in the June 12, 2018, primary with 25% of the vote, but two weeks later lost the primary runoff election to William Timmons on June 26, 2018.

 2024 State Senate campaign

 In 2023, State Senate District 12 incumbent Scott Talley announced his retirement.
 Bright, South Carolina House of Representatives member Roger Nutt, businessman Skip Davenport, and former Spartanburg County Clerk of Court Hope Blackley faced each other in the Republican primary.
 Bright was bested by Representative Nutt in the Republican primary runoff, the latter defeated physician and Democratic nominee Octavia Amaechi in the general election.

 2025 Special election

 With the resignation of Roger Nutt, Bright announced his intention to run for State Senate District 12.
 State Representative Bobby Cox and Hope Blackley also announced their intention to file.
 On August 29th, Cox suspended his campaign for the Senate seat.
-On October 22, Bright narrowly won the Republican Primary and with no Democratic opponent is expected to reclaim the seat.
+On October 22, Bright narrowly won the Republican Primary and with no Democratic opponent reclaimed the seat in December.

+Bright said that he would resume membership in the House Republican Caucus, rather than joining the South Carolina Freedom Caucus.